libraryofcelsus/Aetherius_AI_Assistant/readme.md

 # Aetherius
-Version ---- of Aetherius Personal Assistant by LibraryofCelsus.com
+Version .04 of Aetherius Personal Assistant by LibraryofCelsus.com

-**Experimental Updates**

--Added Test Script for new User system

--Autonomous Tasklist Generation and Completion

--Websearch with Bing API: https://www.microsoft.com/en-us/bing/apis/bing-web-search-api

--Google CSE API Added

--First iteration of Aether Search/Scrape implemented.
-This will be the eventual websearch system.
-As of now it requires a Google CSE key and Google API key, other options coming soon.

--Aetherius now decides for itself whether or not each task in its generated tasklist requires a websearch, memory search, or both.
+**Autonomous Tasklist Update!**

+Aetherius now has an autonomous research loop.
+This loop can either search its memories or search the web!

 ------